ikets/HRTFInterpAE_public/README.md

         └HRIRs/
     ```
 ## Test
-To test a pretrainded model,
+To test our pretrainded model,
   1. Move to `HRTFInterpAE_public`.<br>
       ```
       cd ***/***/HRTFInterpAE_public